NBongiovanni/KSIC/README.md

 dataGeneration.m

-The Matlab configuration files are located in: configs/defineSysParams.m configs/defineCtrlParams.m configs/defineDataset.m
+The Matlab configuration files are located in:

-These files define:
+configs/defineSysParams.m

-the drone physical parameters
+configs/defineCtrlParams.m

-the control inputs used to excite the system
+configs/defineDataset.m

-the dataset generation settings
+These files define the drone physical parameters, the control inputs used to excite the system and the dataset generation settings.

 # Training a model